-- MBE or WBE Leadership a minimum of 35 percent of director-level employee leadership are minority or women including the Executive Director and a share of those employees reporting directly to the Executive Director OR; - 2) MBE or WBE Governance: a non-profit with a Board Chair and a Board composition of minorities or women of at least 30 percent, or, whose overall Board composition of minorities or women is at least 40 percent.
+1) MBE or WBE Leadership a minimum of 35 percent of director-level employee leadership are minority or women including the Executive Director and a share of those employees reporting directly to the Executive Director OR;

+2) MBE or WBE Governance: a non-profit with a Board Chair and a Board composition of minorities or women of at least 30 percent, or, whose overall Board composition of minorities or women is at least 40 percent.

-Rental Projects - Eligible Roles & Point Allocations
+Rental Projects Eligible Roles & Point Allocations

-To qualify for points, each MBE or WBE development team member for a Rental Project must perform ana separate eligible development team role.
-Each role must be performed by a separate eligible MBE or WBE entity...
+To qualify for points, each MBE or WBE development team member for a Rental Project must perform an eligible development team role.
+Each role must be performed by a separate eligible MBE or WBE entity.
 If any single entity is performing more than one eligible development team role, points will only be awarded for the performance of a single eligible role performed by that entity.
 Eligible development team roles are:

-- Architect (if part of a joint venture amongst participating architects, the eligible MBE or WBE architect must represent > 24% stake in the joint venture). - Developer (with $\geq$ 49% stake in all aspects of the development, including but not limited to ownership, cash-flow, and voting rights). - Co-Developer (with $\geq 24\%$ stake in all aspects of the development, including but not limited to ownership, cash-flow, and voting rights). - General Contractor - General Contractor (if part of a joint venture amongst participating general contractors, the eligible MBE or WBE general contractor must represent > 24% stake in the joint venture). - Property Manager
+- Developer (with $\geq$ 49% stake in all aspects of the development, including but not limited to ownership, cash-flow, and voting rights). - Co-Developer (with $\geq$ 24% stake in all aspects of the development, including but not limited to ownership, cash-flow, and voting rights).

+General Contractor

+Property Manager